Freed-Wu/x264-dsp/README.md

 install:

 - bash
-- make (ccstudio contains a builtin make)
+- make (ccstudio contains a builtin `/opt/ccstudio/ccs/utils/bin/gmake`)

 To compile this program for native platform or other platforms, install: